-Examination of NWS and RAWS observations yields wind gusts for both complexes that were approaching, if not surpassing, NWS severe wind criteria of 25.9 m s-1.
-Figure 8 shows wind observations at 0415 UTC during the first complex passage near the intersection of Nebraska, Iowa, and South Dakota.
+NWS and RAWS surface wind observations report wind gusts for both complexes that were approaching, if not surpassing, NWS severe wind criteria of 25.9 m s-1.
+Figure 8 shows wind observations at 0415 UTC during the first complex passage.
 Wind direction observations are as expected along the boundaries of the leading convective line, with a peak wind gust of 24 m s-1 recorded at ASOS station KODX (Ord, NE) along the southwestern edge.
 However, winds backing from southerly to easterly with time can be seen behind the initial convective line in association with the wake low region, with an equally intense 24 m s-1 wind gust recorded by ASOS station KBKX (Brookings Municipal Airport, SD) on the back edge of the precipitation associated with the first MCS.
 The second complex produced near-severe wind speeds as well with ASOS site KLNK (Lincoln Municipal Airport, NE) recording a 24 m s-1 peak wind gust (not shown).

 c.
 26-27 April 2011 Propagating Mesoscale Gravity Wave

-1) Environment Synopsis
+1) Synopsis

-The second case involves the development of a mesoscale gravity wave across the south-central CONUS which propagated northward through the majority of the TA domain early (0000-0600 UTC) 27 Apr 2011.
+The second case involves the development of a mesoscale gravity wave across the south-central CONUS that propagated northward through a large swath of the TA domain early (0000-0600 UTC) 27 Apr 2011.
 The wave originated as a strong negative pressure perturbation across southeast Oklahoma.
-The feature moved northward through the central Great Plains as a fairly intense negative pressure perturbation, where it was sampled well by the TA stations.
+The feature moved northward through the central Great Plains as a fairly intense negative pressure perturbation, where it was detected well by the TA stations.
 The wave maintained amplitude until reaching the northern portion of the Great Plains, where it then began to dissipate.

 The general synoptic environment that was present during the generation of this feature has been reviewed extensively, as the feature occurred just prior to an extremely devastating and deadly tornado outbreak across Alabama and surrounding states later on 27 Apr 2011 (Knupp et al. 2014; Yussouf et al. 2015).
-The generation point of the mesoscale feature was to the northeast of a developing surface cyclone over northeastern Texas, placing the feature in a synoptic environment that could be favorable for gravity wave amplification and maintenance.
+The generation point of the mesoscale feature was to the northeast of a developing surface cyclone over northeastern Texas, placing the feature in a synoptic environment that was likely favorable for gravity wave amplification and maintenance.
 Knupp et al. (2014) provide an in-depth sounding analysis of the upper level environment associated with the warm sector of the synoptic system, including reviews of instability and shear parameters that supported the development of supercells associated with the tornadic outbreak.
 The soundings provided here (Fig. 9) focus on the environment upstream of the mesoscale gravity wave generation region.
 The 0000 UTC 27 Apr 2011 sounding at Springfield, Missouri indicates an inversion layer between 900-800 hPa, with weaker stability aloft from 800-600 hPa (Fig. 9a).
 Winds within the inversion layer were generally light, while above the inversion layer strong south-southwesterly flow can be seen.
 Further north at Topeka, Kansas (Fig. 9b) the inversion layer is higher (based just below 800 hPa) and sharper but remained surmounted by a layer of weaker stability above.
 Winds within the thin inversion layer are relatively light, with west-southwesterly flow observed in the above layer of weaker stability.
 The Omaha, Nebraska sounding (Fig. 9c) depicts an inversion layer beginning just below 750 hPa with a layer of weaker stability above the inversion.
 Winds were northwest backing to westerly through the inversion layer and the layer above.
-Finally, the 0000 UTC sounding recorded at Chanhassen, Minnesota no longer has a sharp inversion layer present, with northeasterly flow backing to northwesterly dominating the lower and mid-levels (Fig. 9d).
+Finally, the 0000 UTC sounding recorded at Chanhassen, Minnesota does not have a sharp inversion layer present, with northeasterly flow backing to northwesterly dominating the lower and mid-levels (Fig. 9d).